Tressa-Millering/Pill-Puzzle-Analysis/README.md

 #### Running the Program

-SG1 is designed to run in Thonny IDE
+The script is designed to run in Thonny IDE

-1. open `SG1.py` in Thonny
+1. open `Pill_Puzzle_Analysis.py` in Thonny
 2. click the green Run button or press `f5`

 To run from the command line, use:

 ```
-python SG1.py
+python Pill_Puzzle_Analysis.py
 ```

 #### Workflow